 - Ensure that no penalties are incurred for failure to submit to HRMC the monthly returns

 All contractors are required to adhere to set regulations under CIS.
-Such include registration with HRMC, submission of monthly statements, deduction of tax, paying of tax and confirming if the subcontractors under you are HRMC registered.
+Such include registration with HRMC, submission of monthly statements, deduction of tax, paying of tax, and confirming if the subcontractors under you are HRMC registered.

 The major role of subcontractors is registering with HRMC.
-Also, they should let HRMC know of any changes which happens to the business like business partners, business name, business address as well as any other information which is relevant.
+Also, they should let HRMC know of any changes which happen to the business like business partners, business name, business address as well as any other information which is relevant.

 Services our company offers to subcontractors include:

 - Verification on behalf of the contractor whether you are registered with HRMC